barryclark/jekyll-now/_posts/2016/2016-08-08-RPGaDay-Day8.md

 ---
 layout: post
 title: "#RPGaDay 2016 - Day 8"
-description: "What aspect of RPGs has had the most effect on you?
+description: "Do you prefer hardcover, softcover, or electronic books?
+What are the benefits of your preference?
 Day 8 of #RPGaDay."
 category: games
 featured: rpgaday.png
 tags: [games, rpgs, rpgaday]